LastDeveloper/Dota_Mote/README.md

 # DotaMote

-A mobile application that communicates with a desktop client to allow the user to accept or decline matches.
+A mobile application that communicates with a desktop client to allow the user to accept or decline matches of the popular MOBA, DOTA 2.

 SQLite database to hold different IP address information.
 Foreground Service with Notifications to keep connection.
 User Interface integration with SQLite, and which reacts to desktop client.
 Also a sound alert and vibration are used to alert the user.
+The notification contains a custom layout and in addition a background animation shown in the main application.

 ## States